Public Programs

 - Microscopes and much, much more!

-This exhibit is appropriate for all ages and can take anywhere from 20 minutes to an hour to explore.
-So whether you have all afternoon or just a moment to spare, stop by the Skansie Visitor & Interpretive Center to learn more about the Salish Sea!
+The Marine Life Center is appropriate for all ages and can take anywhere from 15 minutes to an hour to explore.
+So whether you have all afternoon or just a moment to spare, stop by the Marine Life Center to learn more about the Salish Sea!

 Private programs available throughout the year for a donation.
 Questions?
 Contact Education Director, Rachel Easton.